 Task 2: Formats for New Stores

 What methodology did you use to predict the best store format for the new stores?
 Why did you choose that methodology?
 (Remember to Use a 20% validation sample with Random Seed = 3 to test differences in models.)

+We need to predict the cluster field for the new stores.
+Cluster includes 3 values.
+So this is a non-binary classification problem.
+Thus we shall use decision tree, forest or boosted models.
+After running all three models, it turns out forest and boosted have the same result on accuracy and confusion matrix, they both perform better than decision tree.
+So I used the forest model.
+The three most important variables are Age0to9, HVal750KPlus and Age65Plus.